+- Put your emergency fund in an accessible place.
 The best place for your emergency fund is in a liquid (easily accessible) account.
-A liquid account might be a regular savings account at a bank or credit union that provides some return on your deposit, and from which your funds can still be withdrawn at any time without penalty.
+After all, an emergency is by definition unexpected.
+A liquid account might be a regular savings account at a bank or credit union that provides some return on your deposit, and from which your funds can be withdrawn at any time without penalty.
+If you consider other options, like a certificate of deposit, money market fund or mutual fund, be sure to figure out how accessible your money will be in an emergency.